eeevanbbb/ChiCarto/README.md

 ## Changes from Proposal
 * The project proposal described the ability for logged-in users to save other users' searches to their own profile.
 This was not implemented, because we decided it made more sense for users to only have their own searches that they created displayed on their own profile page.
 * Instead of using React.js framework as proposed for the front end, we used a combination of html, css, and javascript.
 * Our Use Case diagram gave unregistered users the ability to create a search.
 We decided in our actual implementation to only allow registered users to create a search, although unregistered users can still browse all of the searches.
 * "Create Account" activity diagram is implemented exactly as proposed, except instead of a username, an email is used.
 * "Saving a Search" activity diagram was not implemented as proposed.
 Instead, the user only has the ability to save searches they create to their profile, and this occurs automatically.
 * "Loading A Search" is implemented as proposed in the activity diagram, but with an additional ability for users that are not logged in to load searches.
-* "Delete Account" was implemented more simply than proposed, skipping the proposed steps of seleting "Settings" and "Manage Account."
+* "Delete Account" was implemented more simply than proposed, skipping the proposed steps of selecting "Settings" and "Manage Account."
 * "Rate Saved Search" was implemented as proposed in the activity diagram, except users _are_ allowed to rate their own searches.
 * "Create Search" was implemented as proposed in the activity diagram, but with the ability to name the search and associate a category with a search.
-Also note that created searches are automatically saved, without the user having to select "save" functionality.
+Also note that created searches are automatically saved.
-* "Browse Searches" was not implemented as proposed, due to a lack of time, the ability to "Sort by category," "Sort by rating," and "Search by name" were not implemented.
+* "Browse Searches" was not implemented as proposed.
+Due to a lack of time, the abilities to "Sort by category," "Sort by rating," and "Search by name" were not implemented.

 ## Suggested Acceptance Tests and Expected Results
 #### Register an account
   1. From main page: Select "Register"
   2. Enter an email address, password of at least 6 characters, and retype the password, then select "Register"
   3. Expected result: You will be taken to a page that says "Welcome to your account!
 You are logged in as (your email)," with an empty table entitled "Your Searches"

 #### Log out, then log back in
   1. From user page of logged in user: Select "Log out"
   2. Expected result: You will be taken back to the home page
   3. From the home page: Select "Log In"
   4. Enter your email address and password, then select Login